k-gerner/Game-Pigeon-Solvers/README.md

 - Ability to see all the previous moves that have been played, one by one, displayed on the game board.
-- Color-coded output on the game board to easily distinguish friendly pieces from enemy pieces
+- Color-coded output on the game board to easily distinguish friendly pieces from enemy pieces. <sub>Note: may not work on all CLIs </sub>
 - Output to the terminal will be updated in place instead of printing lines and lines of output across turns.
 This can be disabled if you would like to have all output to the terminal